A look at the many ways to make a difference…from celebrities to activists to ordinary people.

 Marie with friends from Sweden, Nicaragua and Yemen at the Children’s World Congress on Child Labour.

-ALANIS MORISSETTE, CHRIS MARTIN, AND THOM YORKE
+ALANIS MORISSETTE, CHRIS MARTIN, THOM YORKE

 “I support Oxfam in shining the light on the importance of leveling the playing field to ensure that small farms, the farmers themselves, and their communities benefit from equal opportunity,” says Alanis Morissette.